bitnami/containers/bitnami/openldap/README.md

 Check the official [OpenLDAP Configuration Reference](https://www.openldap.org/doc/admin26/guide.html) for more information about how to configure OpenLDAP.

+### Data Persistence

+To ensure that the OpenLDAP state is retained across container restarts and updates, it is recommended to mount a volume at `/bitnami/openldap`.

 ### Overlays

 Overlays are dynamic modules that can be added to an OpenLDAP server to extend or modify its functionality.